November 5, 2021 | Barb Carr

 3. When a witness says he/she can’t remember something, it may be in his/her memory but he/she is using an ineffective retrieval method to find it.
 Cognitive interview skills will help you structure the interview in such a way that it helps facilitate memory retrieval.
 We teach this in the TapRooT® 12-Step Interview Process.

 4. There is a simple way to help someone remember more about an incident, and this method is sometimes used to spot a lie.
-Have the witness tell the story of what they witnessed backwards!
-Telling a story backwards causes a more difficult cognitive load on the brain, so if the witness is lying, they will trip up over the sequential order of events.
+Have the witness tell the story of what they witnessed backward!
+Telling a story backward causes a more difficult cognitive load on the brain, so if the witness is lying, they will trip up over the sequential order of events.

 Interviewing is just one way you can gather information in an incident investigation.
-One common question we are asked is: “What if the witness won’t provide information?”
+One common question is: “What if the witness won’t provide information?”
 The good news is that there are other ways to gather evidence besides interviewing.

 Learn Evidence Collection for Incident Investigations Online